lgcookie/belectric_bess_boards_docs/docs/source/index.rst

 Everyday, it pulls data from numerous sources, transforms it and *hopefully* displays it in a coherent manenr. and offers a *simple* and *intuitive* AP

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`what_is_it` section for further information, including how to :ref:`installation` the project.

 .. note::